Owners & founders

 Since the spring of 2000 until the beginning of 2008, Swecorp Citizenship® AB connected engineering and expertise within Corporate Social Responsibility and Corporate Citizenship.
 Founded by Hans Hassle (today Secretary-General of Plantagon) and Göran Pettersson (today Vice Chairman of Plantagon Non-Profit Association), within this field of expertise they offered analysis, guidance for policy decision-making, education, implementation of policies, monitoring and management consulting.
 Swecorp also developed projects focusing on developing energy efficient solutions together with corporations and other large organizations.
 Since beginning of 2008 Swecorp is no longer active but remains minority owner of Plantagon.

-The Companization Plantagon was founded by Swecorp and Onondaga Nation on the initiative by Hans & Karin Hassle, Oren R. Lyons and the innovator Åke Olsson.
+The Companization Plantagon was founded by Swecorp and Onondaga Nation under the advise of Hans & Karin Hassle, Oren R. Lyons and the innovator Åke Olsson.